 Why can't I just use any 45W Power Delivery charger with the S20 Ultra?

-Samsung took several extra steps in the way it handles high speed charging in order to prevent overheating and long-term battery damage.
+Samsung took several extra steps in the way it handles high-speed charging to prevent overheating and long-term battery damage.
 Unfortunately, those steps are a series of hoops that accessory makers and users like you and me have to jump through when we want to charge our S20 Ultra at top speeds.
 In order to get 45W charging, your setup needs to have the following:

 - A USB-C Power Delivery 3.0 charger that supports: